Computer Science (COMP) 418

 - Unit 11: Database Security

 - Unit 12: Distributed Database Systems

-To receive credit for COMP 418, you must achieve a course composite grade of at least D (50 percent); a grade of at least 50 percent on the invigilated final examination; an average grade of 50 percent on the assignments.
+To receive credit for COMP 418, you must achieve a course composite grade of at least "D" (50 percent); a grade of at least 50 percent on the invigilated final examination; an average grade of 50 percent on the assignments and a grade of at least 50 percent on the project (Assignment 4).
 The weighting of the composite grade is as follows:

-The final examination is closed book and invigilated.
+The final examination is open book and invigilated.
 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-We use both an e-text and other reading materials (both required and supplemental) in this course.
-The required text provides systematic and comprehensive knowledge; the other reading materials cover many state-of-the-art and in-depth topics the text does not.
+We use both a textbook and other reading materials (both required and supplemental) in this course.
+The required textbook provides systematic and comprehensive knowledge, while the other reading materials will cover many state-of-the-art and in-depth topics that are not covered by the textbook.

 Ramez Elmasri and Shamkrant Navathe.
 2010.
 Fundamentals of Database Systems, 6th edition, Addison Wesley.
 ISBN-13: 978-0136086208

 Special Course Features

 Computer Science 418 is delivered online.
 Students will be required to complete assignments and activities on the School of Computing Information Systems web server and use online resources.